LivingWithHippos/unchained-bot/README.md

 UnchainedBot is a [Telegram Bot](https://core.telegram.org/bots) that allows you to interface with [Real-Debrid](https://real-debrid.com/).
 If you want to support me, you can instead click through [this referral link](http://real-debrid.com/?id=78841).

+I also realized and are actively developing [Unchained for Android,](https://github.com/LivingWithHippos/unchained-android) which the same features and more.

 - [unchained-bot](#unchained-bot)
   * [Setup](#setup)